logo

 Children wrapped in plastic can easily overheat so be very careful with cheap store costumes and homemade creations.
 Using black plastic trash bags for raisin costumes, white plastic bags for ghosts, or theme leaf bags for pumpkin costumes may be inexpensive alternatives, but plastic is always a hazard for children, who should never put bags over their faces for any reason.
 Strips of torn plastic are choking hazards, adding to the risks of suffocation and strangling.
 Oilcloth from the fabric or hardware store is less dangerous and also serves to keep children dry in rainy climates.

-Reflective tape, glow sticks and flashlights are a must if a child spends any time outdoors.
-They need protection from cold, damp weather and easy clean ups after dragging through mud.
-Sturdy, roomy, trick or treat bags with padded handles are helpful.
+Flashlights, reflective tape, glow sticks and responsible adults are a must if a child spends any time outdoors.
+Sturdy and roomy trick or treat bags with padded handles are helpful.
+Children need protection from cold, damp weather and easy clean ups after dragging through mud.
+Relaxing at home in comfortable clothes and a blanket or warm drink can be the perfect end to an exciting evening.

 Browse at your local bookstore, public library or online retailer for books with costume ideas for Children.
 Your local discount and department stores will also have costumes for babies.